Overview

 Applicants must hold 5 GCSEs A-C including Maths and English or equivalent (reformed GCSEs grade 4 or above).

-All offers are conditional and subject to satisfactory completion of a Disclosure Barring Service (DBS) check and references.
+All offers are conditional and subject to satisfactory completion of an Enhanced Disclosure Barring Service (DBS) check, occupational health screening, through your employer, and two references (employer and a character reference)’.

 As part of the application process you will be expected to evidence relevant experience of the delivery of social care in either a paid or voluntary capacity.
 Experience gained whilst at school or during the course of a placement undertaken as part of an Access or BTEC course can be included.